-Pensacola’s African-American Roots
+Pensacola’s History of African-American Roots

 By Andrew Wardlow

 Pensacola's history is intertwined with the story of its black community, like the roots of the heritage oak standing guard over St. Michael's Cemetery.

 The markers of that legacy stretch from deep time — such as the stone marking the final resting place of Theresa, a black woman who was midwife and nurse to children of "the king of Pensacola" in the 1800s — to the modern era with monuments to men of distinction like Gen. Chappie James.

 Those strong roots feed branches stretching into the city’s future as well, supported by local business owners, community leaders and artists of every stripe."

 Volumes of "When Black Folks Was Colored" are displayed in the African American Heritage Society on East Church Street in Pensacola.
 The books, authored by various contributors, are personal memoirs of growing up in Pensacola and New Orleans along with short fiction and poems.

 A woman cruises past the Julee Cottage Museum along East Zarragossa Street in the Historic Pensacola Village.
 The wood frame building, built between 1804 and 1808, belonged to Julee Panton, a free woman of color who is said to have tried to purchase the freedom of enslaved blacks.
 Along with its historical importance, the Julee Cottage is significant because it is Pensacola's only surviving example of ''to the sidewalk'' construction.